r-devel/rcwg/working_documents/install_r_macos.md

 Installing R from Source on macOS
 ================
-2023-12-20
+2024-02-01

 ## Prerequisites

 Some details and notes are hidden by default - click the black arrowhead to expand or collapse these sections.

-### Set up R installation directory
+### Set up installation directories

 If you do not have an existing version of R installed on your computer, download the installer for the latest release of R from the [CRAN macOS page](https://cran.r-project.org/bin/macosx/) and install this pre-built (binary) version with the default settings.

-Open Terminal.app and follow these instructions:

-1. Set `LOCAL` as a temporary environment variable to match your architecture
+Open Terminal.app to run the shell commands in the instructions below:

+1. Make your account own the R framework folder (created when installing R from the binary)

     ``` sh
-    # Intel
-    export LOCAL=/opt/R/x86_64
+    sudo chown -R $USER /Library/Frameworks/R.framework/
     ```

-    ``` sh
-    # Apple Silicon (e.g. M1)
-    export LOCAL=/opt/R/arm64
-    ```

-2. Make your account own `/opt/R` so that we can install prerequisites for building from source with the helper R script described in the next subsection.
+2. Make your account own `/opt/R` so that we can install prerequisites for building from source with the `install.libs` R function described in the next subsection.

     ``` sh
     sudo chown -R $USER /opt/R